- Context, Approach and Objectives

 - Contact Information

-Partnerships have benefitted more than 30,000 people indirectly and more than 15,000 people directly from January 2013 to December 2015
+Partnership activities in Zambia have benefitted more than 400,000 people directly and more than 600,000 people indirectly since January 2013

-Establishment and rapid growth in membership of the Lusaka Water Security Initiative, a city-wide multi-stakeholder approach to improving water security for Lusaka’s residents and businesses through improved water management, land use and urban planning
+Rapid growth in membership of the Lusaka Water Security Initiative, a city-wide multi-stakeholder approach to improve water security for Lusaka’s residents and businesses through improved water management, land use and urban planning